bcuthie/zephyr-blinkyleds/README.md

 static cadence_t my_cadence = DEFINE_CADENCE(my_special_pattern);
 ```

-When using custom cadences it's necessary to register them with blinkylights
+When using custom cadences it's necessary to register them with blinkyleds
 before use.
 This is usually best done at application startup with something like

 `bl_register_cadence(&my_cadence);`